ejaramillom/neural-networks-and-deep-learning/09-logistic-regression-cost-function.md

 ### loss function

-- this one is applied to a single example of the datase
+- this one is applied to a single example of the dataset

 ### cost function